jalley64/Jacob-s-Dynasty-FF-Constitution/README.md

 ### Regular Season Schedule ###
 - The regular season lasts from week 1 to week 13.
-- Teams will play their first and last two matches against the other teams in their division.
-- The rest of the matches will be randomly determined at the beginning of the season.
 - Playoffs begin week 14 with the championship game occuring week 16.

 <br><br>